fusioncharts/dev_centre_docs/getting-started/django/lifecycle-event-using-django.md

 ---
-title: Lifecycle Events using django | FusionCharts
+title: Lifecycle Events using Django | FusionCharts
-description: The sample in this article lists the basic lifestyle events at the time of rendering the chart using django.
+description: The sample in this article lists the basic lifestyle events at the time of rendering the chart using Django.
-heading: Lifecycle Events using django
+heading: Lifecycle Events using Django
 ---

 Events are signals that let you execute specific actions — such as sending data to the server, and so on — using JavaScript, in response to any interactions/updates for a chart.